16 June 2018

 This will be on the playing field adjacent to the finish area and will be open from the morning of the race.
 Follow this postcode – HR5 3AR.

 For those of you using a satnav please put in the following postcode HR3 5RW

 The start is on Broad Street near the clock tower in Hay-on-Wye.
 Please head there in good time ready for the race start at 11:00am prompt.
 There will be direction markers leading you from Registration to the start.

 Coaches will be made available to transport you before the race or after the race.
 Before the race the coach will leave Kington (The coach station beside Lady Hawkins School) at 9:00am and after the race at approximately 3.00pm.
 Please let us know if you need to use the coach or if you don’t need to use the coach at all by ticking the correct box on the entry page.

-2017 – the weather forecast is for 24 or 25 degrees.
-It’s going to be very hot and you need to take care of yourselves.
-Get well hydrated before the race and use suncream.
 There will be five water points – 2.5miles, 5 miles, 7 miles, 10 miles and 12.3 miles.
-You will be given a 330ml bottle at station no 1, 500ml bottles at 2, 3 & 4, and 330ml at no 5.
-Carry the bottles and drink it all!
+If it is hot, carry the bottles and drink it all!
 If you are in any doubt that this will not be enough then carry a drink bladder.
-There will be a bowser for refilling these at 7 miles – energy drink or water.
+Again if hot, there will be a bowser for refilling these at 7 miles – energy drink or water.
 There will be plenty of water at the finish.